drseg/swift-fsm/README.md

 ### Performance

-Each call to `handleEvent()` requires a single operation to find the correct transition in the table.
-Though O(1) is ideal, this flexible table-based system still has 2-3x the overhead of a nested switch case statement doing the same work.
-Swift FSM trades performance for convenience, and is not suitable for bleeding edge, resource constrained implementations.
+Each call to `handleEvent()` has O(1) performance.
+Nevertheless, it still has 2-3x the operating overhead of an equivalent nested switch case statement.
+Swift FSM trades performance for convenience, and is not suitable for resource constrained environments.

 ## Expanded Syntax

 Whilst Swift FSM matches most of the syntax of SMC, it also introduces some new possibilities of its own.
-None of this additional syntax is required, and is provided purely for convenience.

 ### Example

-Let’s imagine an extension to our turnstile rules: under some circumstances, we want to enforce the ‘everyone pays’ rule by entering the alarming state if a `.pass` is detected when still in the `.locked` state.
-In others, perhaps at rush hour, we want to be more permissive in order to avoid disruption to other passengers.
+Let’s imagine an extension to our turnstile rules: at some times, we want to enforce the ‘everyone pays’ rule by entering the alarming state if a `.pass` is detected while still `.locked` .
+In others, perhaps at rush hour, we want to be more permissive.

-We could implement a time of day check somewhere else in the system, perhaps inside the implementation of the `alarmOn` function to decide what the appropriate behaviour should be:
+We could implement a time of day check elsewhere in the system, perhaps like this:

 ```swift
 try turnstile.buildTable {